Skip to main content

 Picking a strategy

-Cachelib offers a few pre-package strategies for rebalancing that you can pick from.
+Cachelib offers a few pre-packaged strategies for rebalancing that you can pick from.
 They differ by what they try to optimize for based on traditional wisdom of large scale caches like social graph caches and general purpose look-aside key value caches.
 These are good defaults to start with, but you can also come up with your own implementation if you have other goals.

-LruTailAge is a fair policy that ensures that objects of different sizes get the same eviction age in cache.
-For example, in steady state for your cache, you could have 100 byte objects getting 1 hr lifetime vs 1000 byte objects getting 30 min lifetime.
-This strategy tries to make the eviction age for various sizes similar.
-You can configure the following parameters(LruTailAgeStrategy::Config) (whose default values are pretty good to begin with):
+LruTailAgeStrategy is a fair policy that tries to make objects of different sizes get similar eviction ages in cache.
+For example, in steady state for your cache, you could have 100 byte objects getting a 1 hour lifetime while 1,000 byte objects get a 30 minute lifetime.
+This strategy picks the allocation class with the oldest projected eviction age as the victim and the allocation class with the youngest eviction age as the receiver.

-• tailAgeDiffRatio This defines how tight the tail age of various object sizes you want them to be.
+• tailAgeDifferenceRatio This defines how tight the tail age of various object sizes you want them to be.
 Setting it to 0.1 means that you don't want the min and max age to differ by more than 10%.

 • minTailAgeDifference This specifies a threshold of how big the actual diff ratio should be to warrant a rebalancing.
 For example, your min and max might be more than 10% off, but the real difference is insignificant.